Ethereal Master Degree Programs

 Florida Department of Education Official Website

-“American International Theology University is accredited by Accreditation Service for International Schools, Colleges and Universities (ASIC).
+“American International Theism University is accredited by Accreditation Service for International Schools, Colleges and Universities (ASIC).
 ASIC accreditation helps students and parents make a more informed choice and will also help a school, college, university, training provider or distance education provider, demonstrate to the international student body that they are a high quality institution.

 ASIC is recognised by UKVI in UK, is a member of the CHEA International Quality Group (CIQG) in USA and is listed in their International Directory, is a member of the BQF (British Quality Foundation), are affiliates of ENQA (European Network for Quality Assurance) and are institutional members of EDEN (European Distance and E-Learning Network).”